mr-pixel-kg/mrpixcloudprint-sdk/docs/Exceptions.md

 # Exceptions
-Below is a short overview about the exeptions.
+Below is a short overview about the exceptions.

 ## CloudPrintException
-- interface that gets implemented by all exceptins below
+- interface that gets implemented by all exceptions below

 ## ConstraintViolationException
 - is thrown when validating of a CloudPrintRequest failed before building and sending